Traders Sell Shares of Anthem (ANTM) on Strength (ANTM)

-Traders sold shares of Anthem Inc (NYSE:ANTM) on strength during trading hours on Wednesday. $47.42 million flowed into the stock on the tick-up and $90.59 million flowed out of the stock on the tick-down, for a money net flow of $43.17 million out of the stock.
-Of all stocks tracked, Anthem had the 0th highest net out-flow for the day.
-Anthem traded up $2.60 for the day and closed at $248.63
+Traders sold shares of Anthem Inc (NYSE:ANTM) on strength during trading on Monday. $43.32 million flowed into the stock on the tick-up and $97.08 million flowed out of the stock on the tick-down, for a money net flow of $53.76 million out of the stock.
+Of all companies tracked, Anthem had the 12th highest net out-flow for the day.
+Anthem traded up $0.31 for the day and closed at $248.83

-A number of research firms have recently issued reports on ANTM.
-Zacks Investment Research upgraded shares of Anthem from a “hold” rating to a “buy” rating and set a $274.00 target price for the company in a research note on Wednesday, June 20th.
-ValuEngine upgraded shares of Anthem from a “hold” rating to a “buy” rating in a research note on Tuesday, June 26th.
-BMO Capital Markets upgraded shares of Anthem from a “market perform” rating to an “outperform” rating and lifted their target price for the company from $275.00 to $290.00 in a research note on Monday, July 9th.
-Sanford C. Bernstein set a $332.00 target price on shares of Anthem and gave the company an “outperform” rating in a research note on Thursday, April 26th.
-Finally, Credit Suisse Group lifted their target price on shares of Anthem from $280.00 to $284.00 and gave the company an “outperform” rating in a research note on Thursday, April 26th.
-Three analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the company.
-The stock presently has an average rating of “Buy” and an average target price of $262.15.
+Several equities research analysts recently issued reports on ANTM shares.
+Zacks Investment Research cut Anthem from a “buy” rating to a “hold” rating in a report on Tuesday, July 3rd.
+BMO Capital Markets upgraded Anthem from a “market perform” rating to an “outperform” rating and lifted their price objective for the stock from $275.00 to $290.00 in a report on Monday, July 9th.
+Cantor Fitzgerald reiterated a “buy” rating and issued a $275.00 price objective on shares of Anthem in a report on Wednesday, April 25th.
+Morgan Stanley lifted their price objective on Anthem from $266.00 to $269.00 and gave the stock an “equal weight” rating in a report on Thursday, April 26th.
+Finally, ValuEngine upgraded Anthem from a “hold” rating to a “buy” rating in a report on Tuesday, June 26th.
+Three investment analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company.
+Anthem has a consensus rating of “Buy” and an average target price of $262.15.

-The business also recently disclosed a quarterly dividend, which was paid on Monday, June 25th.
-Investors of record on Friday, June 8th were given a $0.75 dividend.
-This represents a $3.00 annualized dividend and a yield of 1.21%.
+The firm also recently announced a quarterly dividend, which was paid on Monday, June 25th.
+Shareholders of record on Friday, June 8th were paid a $0.75 dividend.
+This represents a $3.00 dividend on an annualized basis and a yield of 1.21%.
 The ex-dividend date was Thursday, June 7th.
-Anthem’s dividend payout ratio (DPR) is presently 24.92%.
+Anthem’s dividend payout ratio (DPR) is 24.92%.

 Anthem, Inc, through its subsidiaries, operates as a health benefits company in the United States.
 It operates through three segments: Commercial & Specialty Business, Government Business, and Other.
 The company offers a spectrum of network-based managed care health benefit plans to large and small group, individual, Medicaid, and Medicare markets.